Gunjan740/finetune_gpt4o/finetune_chatgpt/README_finetune_chatgpt.txt

 Fine tuned model : ft:gpt-4o-2024-08-06:viscom::Bp0Y8FmM

 This model can only be accessed by our own OpenAI's API.
+You can export the API in Terminal using export OPENAI_API_KEY='the key'